The Coreness and H-Index of Random Geometric Graphs: Introduction

-We consider a multivariate setting where \beq \text{$\cX_n = \{X_1, \dots, X_n\}$ is an i.i.d.~sample from a uniformly continuous density $f$ on $\bbR^d$.} \eeq Note that the dimension $d$ will remain fixed.\footnote{~Most notions of data depth suffer from a curse of dimensionality, in the sense that they require a sample of size exponential in the dimension to ensure consistent estimation.
-This is certainly the case of the likelihood depth.}
+We consider a multivariate setting where \beq \text{$\cX_n = \{X_1, \dots, X_n\}$ is an i.i.d.~sample from a uniformly continuous density $f$ on $\bbR^d$.} \eeq We denote by $P$ the law of $X_i$ and by $P_n$ the empirical distribution of the sample.
 The bridge between point clouds and graphs is the construction of a neighborhood graph.
 More specifically, for an arbitrary set of distinct points, $x_1, \dots, x_k \in \bbR^d$ and a radius $r > 0$, let $\cG_r(\{x_1, \dots, x_k\})$ denote the graph with node set $V = \{1, \dots, k\}$ and edge set $E = \{(i, j) : \|x_i - x_j\| \le r\}$, where $\|\cdot\|$ denotes the Euclidean norm.
 Note that the resulting graph is undirected.
-Although it is customary to weigh the edges by the corresponding pairwise Euclidean distances --- meaning that an edge $(i,j)$ has weight $\|x_i -x_j\|$ --- we choose to focus on purely combinatorial degree-based properties of the graph, so that it is sufficient to work with the unweighted graph.
+Although it is customary to weigh the edges by the corresponding pairwise Euclidean distances --- meaning that an edge $(i,j)$ has weight $\|x_i -x_j\|$ --- we choose to focus on the purely combinatorial degree-based properties of the graph, so that it is sufficient to work with the unweighted graph.
+When the graph is built on a random sample of points, it is sometimes called a {\em random geometric graph} \citep{penrose2003random}.
+The connectivity radius may depend on the sample, although this dependency will be left implicit for the most part.